ryoqun/price-action-analysis/2014y02m14d/usdjpy-m15.md

 I was waiting the resumption of the bear trend early this day.
  The tight bear channel 5 was so impressive every trader was awaiting the bear trend resumption.

 First, the market broke to the downside from the pullback 7 around bar 7.
-Because the two legged clear pullback 6 was adequate for a pullback of the very strong bear trend, as a natural consequence, first entry 8 was created, which I missed.
+Because the two legged clear pullback 6 was adequate as a pullback of the very strong bear trend, as a natural consequence, first entry 8 was created, which I missed.
 As first entry usually transforms often, the first entry became trading range 8.
 The setup was also a moving average gap setup bar 7.

 As a second entry, I finally opened a bear position two bar after the failed break bar 9.
 To be honest, I was a bit feeling urgency of missing the bear trend again.